Omnichannel inventory management: what it is and best practices

 For example, if you see that an item is going to be delayed, you can quickly update your website or app so customers are aware of the delay and won’t be left frustrated.

-Integrating your supply chain also has the added benefit of giving you visibility into your inventory levels so you can make necessary adjustments to ensure you always have the right amount of stock on hand.
+Omnichannel supply chain also has the added benefit of giving you visibility into your inventory levels so you can make necessary adjustments to ensure you always have the right amount of stock on hand.

-This is especially critical during peak times, such as holidays when demand is high and you don’t want to run out of items.
+This is especially critical during peak times, such as holidays when customer demand is high and you don’t want to run out of items.

 Optimize your return policies